AnarManafov/GitWorkflow/README.md

 1. Request to pull.
 Let your release manager know that you want your patch to be merged with the central dev branch.
 Use a simple email or github to send a pull request.

-**Note**
+> [!NOTE]
-Stop working on the featureXXX branch, after you sent a request to pull.
-Create a new branch for any other feature/ticket/bug.**
+> Stop working on the featureXXX branch, after you sent a request to pull.
+Create a new branch for any other feature/ticket/bug.

 ### Create patches